Raj Kumar Goel Institute of Technology: M. Tech.

 Master of Technology in Electronics and Communication Engineering.
 The duration of the Post Graduate Program in Engineering is two years.

 MBA

 It was started in 2003.
 The duration of a full-time program MBA is two years.

 Pharmacy

 This includes M. Pharma (Pharmaceutics), M. Pharma (Pharmacology).
 The program launched 2004.
 The Pharmacy course is accredited by National Board of Accreditation.

 Admissions

-Admission is entirely based on the merit system via State Entrance Examination - of Dr. APJ Abdul Kalam Technical University, Lucknow (commonly known as UPSEE) and online counselling.
+Admission is entirely based on the merit system via JEE Main Entrance Examination and online UPTAC counselling.
 Unfilled seats are filled as per the norms of Dr. APJ Abdul Kalam Technical University, State Government and All India Council for Technical Education (AICTE).

 Amenities

-RKGI has eight hostels, six for boys and two for girls.
+RKGIT has eight hostels, six for boys and two for girls.
 Most of the students live in on-campus hostels.

 Students enjoy indoor sports such as table tennis and snooker, and outdoor sports including cricket, volleyball, and kabaddi.

 The college has the following amenities.